DKrasauskas/shockFLOW-examples/README.md

 ## This repository contains examples & tutorials showcasing the use of shockFLOW - a CUDA based 2D  GPU transonic CFD solver.
+For detailed information on the examples, you can look into the files wthin this repo.
+These provide direct ways of seeing how each example is set up behind the scenes with corresponding settings and configuration files.
+All of these are abstracted within the examples module of shockFLOW, for more details check the Wiki page of this repo.
+For the official repo, see https://github.com/DKrasauskas/shockFLOW

 # tutorial 1: Riemann Problem
 <img width="2200" height="1600" alt="image" src="https://github.com/user-attachments/assets/bab34b54-b5c6-4719-be2f-425079a87d00" />